decayingcrow/decayingcrow/README.md

   ۫  ⊹   　　proshitters and under 13 dni　　   ﹒

-feel free to interact, idm
+feel free to interact however you want, idm

 <p><a href="https://pronouns.cc/@decayingcrow">pronouns.cc</a></p>